Hole in Soyuz MS-09 Hull Could Have Been Drilled Before Launch - Deputy PM

 The day before, the chairman of the emergency commission assigned to investigate the incident said that the accident involving the Soyuz-FG was caused by a faulty sensor on one of the rocket's side blocks during the disengagement from the central block.

-The hole in the hull of the Soyuz MS-09 spacecraft could have been drilled before the launch at the Baikonur space center, Roscosmos chief Dmitry Rogozin told Sputnik.
+The hole in the hull of the Soyuz MS-09 spacecraft could have been drilled before the launch at the Baikonur space center, Russian Deputy Prime Minister and Roscosmos chief Dmitry Rogozin told Sputnik.

 "We deny that this could have been done at the Moscow plant.
 Baikonur remains as an option, or some exotic versions," Rogozin said.